cliffano/mpaws/README.md

 mpaws
 -----

-mpaws is a Python CLI for running an AWS command across multiple profiles in one go.
+mpaws is a Python CLI for running an AWS command across multiple profiles and multiple regions in one go.

 This is a time-saver when you are managing dozens of AWS accounts and need to run the same command across all of them.